johnnyreilly/jQuery.Validation.Unobtrusive.Native/README.md

 jQuery.Validation.Unobtrusive.Native is a collection of ASP.Net MVC HTML helper extensions that make use of jQuery Validation's native unobtrusive support for validation driven by HTML 5 data attributes.
 Microsoft shipped [jquery.validate.unobtrusive.js](http://bradwilson.typepad.com/blog/2010/10/mvc3-unobtrusive-validation.html) back with MVC 3.
 It provided a way to apply data model validations to the client side using a combination of jQuery Validation and HTML 5 data attributes (that's the "unobtrusive" part).

 The principal of this was and is fantastic.
-But since that time the jQuery Validation project has implemented its own support for driving validation unobtrusively.
+But since that time the jQuery Validation project has implemented its own support for driving validation unobtrusively (this shipped with [jQuery Validation 1.11.0](http://jquery.bassistance.de/validate/changelog.txt)).
 The advantages of the native support over jquery.validate.unobtrusive.js are:

 * Dynamically created form elements are parsed automatically.  jquery.validate.unobtrusive.js does not support this.
 * jquery.validate.unobtrusive.js restricts how you use jQuery Validation.
 Want to use showErrors etc?
 Well you'll need to go native...